Business Acquisition Lenders Canada | 7 Park Avenue Financial

 SUMMARY - TYPES OF BUYOUT FINANCING -

-With asset-based financing, a company can borrow money to finance its business using the value of its assets as debt collateral via leveraged buyout financing structures.
+With asset-based financing, a company can borrow money to finance its business, using the value of its assets as collateral for leveraged buyout financing structures.

 Cash flow financing involves a company using its normal profits and cash flows to repay an unsecured loan.
 Mezzanine financing, aka pure cash flow finance via subordinated debt, is more flexible than traditional secured loans.